Buttercuper777/needToDelete/readme.txt

 Format and File Storage Format for the Adaptive Multi-Rate (AMR) and Adaptive Multi-Rate Wideband (AMR-WB) Audio Codecs", sections 5.1 and 5.3.

-If you want to compile a package with an output compatible with the existing 3GPP AMR fixed-point C-code and its file format, define "ETSI" during compiling (in the compiler's command line).
-Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official 3GPP AMR fixed-point codec.

-If you want to compile a package with an output compatible with the AMR IF2 format of the 3GPP specification TS 26.101 "Mandatory speech processing functions; AMR speech codec frame structure", defining "IF2" during compiling.
+You can compile a package with an output compatible with the AMR-WB IF2 format specified in the 3GPP specification TS 26.201 "Speech Codec speech processing functions; AMR Wideband Speech Codec; Frame Structure" by defining "IF2" during compiling.

-NOTE: When using the ETSI stream format the user must take care that the mode index and the frame type are valid, else the decoder will crash.
-There is no error protection using this format.

-For the VAD Option 1 define VAD=VAD1 and for the VAD Option 2 use VAD=VAD2.
-The default is VAD1.

-Makefiles for gcc and Microsoft C++ version 6.0 are included in this package.
-Using MS VC++ makefile, command line is:

-nmake /f makefile.win32 CFG=ETSI VAD=VAD1
+File typedef.h has definitions of numeric datatypes.
+You must change these according your platform.
+The default datatypes are defined for IA-32 architecture.

 When compiling the encoder, you have to compile the files:

+enc_acelp.c
+enc_dtx.c
+enc_gain.c
+enc_if.c
+enc_lpc.c
+enc_main.c
+enc_rom.c
+enc_util.c
 encoder.c
-interf_enc.c
-sp_enc.c

-interf_enc.h
-interf_rom.h
-rom_enc.h
-sp_enc.h
-typedef.h
+if_rom.c

+enc.h
+enc_acelp.h
+enc_dtx.h
+enc_gain.h
+enc_if.h
+enc_lpc.h
+enc_main.h
+enc_util.h
+if_rom.c

 When compiling the decoder, you have to compile files:

-sp_dec.c
+dec_acelp.c
+dec_dtx.c
+dec_gain.c
+dec_if.c
+dec_lpc.c
+dec_main.c
+dec_rom.c
+dec_util.c
 decoder.c
-interf_dec.c

-interf_dec.h
-interf_rom.h
-rom_dec.h
-sp_dec.h
-typedef.h
+if_rom.c

+dec.h
+dec_acelp.h
+dec_dtx.h
+dec_gain.h
+dec_if.h
+dec_lpc.h
+dec_main.h
+dec_util.h
+if_rom.h

 RUNNING THE SOFTWARE
 ====================